FallenDeity/discord.py-masterclass/docs/pagination.md

 - The `send_page` method sends the current page to the user.
 If the page is an embed with an attachment, it sends the attachment along with the embed.
 If the page is a string or a file, it sends the content or file to the user.
 - The `start_paginator` method initializes the paginator by sending the first page to the user and storing the message object for future edits and cleanup.
 - The `stop_paginator` method disables all interactions and disables the view.
 - The `next_page` and `previous_page` methods handle moving to the next and previous pages respectively.
 They update the current page index and send the new page to the user.
-The modulo operation is used to loop around the pages when reaching the end or beginning of the list.
+The modulo operator is used to loop around the pages when reaching the end or beginning of the list.

-This class we implemented satisfies requirements `2 - Pagination Logic` and `4 - Interaction Handling` from the list above.
-Now let's look at how we can implement the `User Interface` part of the pagination based on our `Data` we possess.
+The class we implemented satisfies requirements `2 - Pagination Logic` and `4 - Interaction Handling` from the list above.
+Now let's look at how we can implement the `User Interface` part of the pagination based on the `Data` we possess.

 ## Pagination Interfaces

-Lets took a look at typical bulk data we could paginate:
+Lets take a look at typical bulk data we could paginate:

 ### Button Based Pagination